-Energica Motor Company, the Italian manufacturer of high-performing electric motorcycles, will be supplying the model for the FIM Enel MotoE™ World Cup – the Energica Ego Corsa.
-But what are the facts and figures behind their exciting race bike that will take to the track competitively for the first time in 2019?
+Energica Motor Company, the Italian manufacturer of high-performing electric motorcycles, is supplying the model for the FIM Enel MotoE™ World Cup – the Energica Ego Corsa.
+But what are the facts and figures behind their exciting race bike that took the track competitively for the first time in 2019?

-The Ego Corsa motorcycle has a synchronous oil-cooled motor with permanent magnets, and it allows a maximum continuous power of 110 kW (147 hp/cv) and a torque of 200 Nm.
-The Ego Corsa also has a very impressive acceleration speed, going from 0 to 60 mph in just three seconds, reaching a top speed of up to 155 mph (250 km/h).
+The Ego Corsa motorcycle has a synchronous oil-cooled motor with permanent magnets, and it allows a maximum continuous power of 110 kW (147 hp/cv) and a torque of more than 220 Nm.
+The Ego Corsa also has a very impressive acceleration speed, going from 0 to 60 mph in less than three seconds, reaching a top speed of up to 160 mph (260 km/h).

 |MOTOR||Permanent Magnet AC, Oil Cooled|

 |BATTERY||High Voltage Lithium Ion - capacity more than 20 KWH|

 The Ego Corsa has 110 kW’s of power, which is equivalent to roughly 147 hp - around the same as the Moto2™ bikes currently produce.

 The Ego Corsa has more than 220 Nm of torque, which is more than any of Supersport combustion engine is currently producing.